• CLASSIC SAILFLOW

 .synopsis...

-pressure of 29.5 inches develops over the northern plains. that
+low pressure will deepen to 29.5 inches over the northern great

 lake michigan from seul choix point to rock island passage 5 nm